All You Need To Know About Websites As a Small Business Owner

 The design (not optimization) of a website can cost you from 2-5k.
 Of course, you can find webmasters that do it for less, But I recommend you don’t risk it and go with someone who is willing to go the extra mile for you.

 Buy A Full-Service Package From An Agency

 There are agencies that can build your website with a set price or a monthly fee.
-By hiring an agency, you will also be able to customize your site, although it will not include any custom built features.
-However, the custom features you think of might not even be necessary if it can be solved via other methods.
+By hiring an agency, you will also be able to customize your site, although it will not include any custom-built features.
+However, the custom features you think might not even be necessary if it can be solved via other methods.

 Hire A Creative Web Agency

 This is the most expensive option.
 However, you will be able to get a fully customized website and get any features you wish it.
 This will allow for more creative freedom, at a cost of course.

 Will I actually be able to create a website?

 The absolute necessary components of a website are:

 Domain – the name of your site, i.e., whitesharkmedia.com

 Hosting – the place where your website lives.
 A rented space on the web